Accounting Software Quick & Dirty Recommendations

 (CRM) and human resources (HR).
 It is light years better than QuickBooks

-BusinessVision 32 - Priced at $995 for a single
+Sage BusinessVision Accounting - Priced at $995 for a single

 user version, and approximately $4,500 for a 10 user version, this is a